-Studying abroad in Italy can bring on the frustrating moments, like, “Ugh, I wish I would have brought that with me.” or “Ugh, I miss being able to do [this really awesome thing that isn’t freaking here].”
-It can be tough (not that tough because, c’mon, you’re in ITALY), but, don’t worry; we’ve found the solutions and Italian alternatives to what you miss about the American homeland.
+Living in Italy as american or studying abroad in Italy can bring on the frustrating moments, like, “Ugh, I wish I would have brought that with me.” or “Ugh, I miss being able to do [this really awesome thing that isn’t freaking here].”
+It can be tough (not that tough because, c’mon, you’re in ITALY), but, don’t worry; we’ve found the solutions and Italian alternatives for products not available in italian to what you miss about the American homeland.

 Showers that stay warm